ecegokalp/SE-302-Project/README.md

 //TBA: SON HALINDE SSLER KOYULACAK

 ## File Structure
-* **Database:** The system stores data in an SQLite database file (examtable.db) located in the application directory. ////BURASI BI ABUK
+* **Database:** The system stores data in an SQLite database file (`examtable.db`) located in the application directory. ////BURASI BI ABUK
 * **Input Support:** The application supports importing data from .csv files that match specific patterns.

 ## Project Management
 //TRELLO

 ### Milestone 1 - Requirements
-You can access the requirements document here: /////
+You can access the requirements document [here](docs/Group-4_Requirements_Document.pdf)

 ### Milestone 2 - Design Document
-You can access the design document here: //////
+You can access the design document [here](docs/Group-4_Design_Document.pdf)

 ## Help & Support
-For additional support or information about the system, please contact the development team or refer to the help menu in the program. //?
+For additional support or information about the system, please contact the development team or refer to the help menu in the program.